modanhan/bullethellx-modding/docs/engine_interface.md

 !!! tip
     You can specify any number of components!
-    This function will return a list of entities that have all of the components.
+    This function will return a list of entities that have **all of the components**.
     If no such entity exists, an empty list is returned.

 ## Engine.component